fabianmebus/hi.js-HTML-includes/README.md

 Now you are ready to include other HTML documents.
 Just use the HTML attribute `data-hi-href` with, for instance, a `div` element to reference the HTML file you want to include.
-Place this `<div data-hi-href="path/to/your/includes/file-to-be-included.html"></div>` in you HTML where ever you want to include *the other* HTML.
+Place this `<div data-hi-href="path/to/your/includes/file-to-be-included.html"></div>` in you HTML wherever you want to include *the other* HTML.

 Example: